MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/previewplugin.md

 ---
 title: preview plugin - Azure Data Explorer
-description: Learn how to use the preview plugin to return tables with up to the specified number of rows and the total number of records in the input record set. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
+description: Learn how to use the preview plugin to return two tables, one with the specified number of rows, and the other with the total number of records. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023